antonscheffer/as_sftp/usage.md

 end;</code></pre>

-# Login using a private key is not supported in this free version.
+# Login using a private key is partly supported, i.e. only using a DSA/DSS private key.
+As soon as I think that this package is used (lot of stars, lot of bug issues, lot of feature requests, lot of donations) I extend that with at least RSA private keys.